 Statistics About Parking Lot Hazards

 Non-residential parking facilities are used by 175 million people every day, and it seems that most drivers are not paying attention.
 A National Safety Council Public Opinion Poll found that 66% of drivers said they would make phone calls while driving through parking lots, 63% would program GPS systems, 56% would text, 53% would use social media, 50% would send or receive emails, 49% would take photos or watch videos.

 In a single year, 99 people were killed and 2,000 injured when they were hit by cars backing out of parking spots, and 106 fatalities and 5,000 injuries were caused from cars moving forward.
 Five deaths were caused by pedestrians struck by driverless cars!
 Of children ages 5 to 9 who died in traffic crashes, 22% were pedestrians.
 Most deaths occurred because drivers failed to see kids while backing up.

 Parking lot injuries can be extensive and include medical bills, lost wages and even disability.
 Victims hit by a careless or distracted motorist are entitled to compensation from the at-fault driver’s insurance company.

 Not all parking lot injuries are caused by vehicles.
-Slip and fall accidents are also common in parking lots.
+Slip and fall accidents are also common, due to parking lot hazards.
 While Florida doesn’t have the hazards caused by snow and ice, inadequate striping, potholes or cracks, lack of signage, debris, poor lighting and puddles can also lead to injuries.